UniversalDependencies/docs/workgroups/newdoc/ditransitive_clauses.md

 Therefore, we have identified one property of core objects that works better with the first object (the recipient) than with the second object (the theme);
-thus the UD v2 guidelines actually require that the second object is labeled `iobj`.
+thus the UD v2 guidelines actually require that the second object be labeled `iobj`.
 Yet in the current English data (UD 2.1), it is still the first object that is labeled `iobj`, and the second object is `obj`.
 This has to be resolved by either modifying the guidelines, or the data (diverging from what people traditionally understand under indirect object).